Generalized integrands and bond portfolios: Pitfalls and counter examples: Main results

 \section{Main results}

-A natural question is what are the sequences of risk-free and risky investments permitting to realize a sequence of approximations $(x,\mu^{(n)}),$ satisfying $C_1$) and $C_2$), of a generalized self-financed bond portfolio $(x,\mu).$ What are the limits of these sequences, if they exist, and are they independant of the choise of the approximating sequence?
-More precisely and generally (cf. Theorem 2.4 of \cite{Donno-Pratelli2005}) let $(\mu^{(n)})_{n \geq 1}$ be a sequence of integrands in $\prtfs$ (i.e. portfolios) satisfying $C_1$) and $C_2$), with the corresponding sequence $(Y^n)_{n \geq 1}.$ Self-financed portfolios $\theta^{(n)} \in \prtfs$ are then defined by (cf. Proposition 2.5 of \cite{I.E.-E.T-2005})
+A natural question is what are the sequences of risk-free and risky investments permitting to realize a sequence of approximations $(x,\mu^{(n)}),$ satisfying (C$_1$) and (C$_2$), of a generalized self-financed bond portfolio $(x,\mu).$ What are the limits of these sequences, if they exist, and are they independent of the choice of the approximating sequence?
+More precisely and generally (cf. Theorem 2.4 of \cite{DonnoPratelli2005}), let $(\mu^{(n)})_{n \geq1}$ be a sequence of integrands in $\prtfs$ (i.e., portfolios) satisfying (C$_1$) and (C$_2$), with the corresponding sequence $(Y^n)_{n \geq1}.$ Self-financed portfolios $\theta^{(n)} \in\prtfs$ are then defined by (cf. Proposition 2.5 of \cite{IEET2005})

 If the decomposition (\ref{decomp bond prtf}) applies to the portfolios $\mu^{(n)},$ with risky part $\mu^{(n)1},$ then it follows that the self-financed portfolio $\theta^{(n)}$ has a unique decomposition